NWebsec/Docs/source/nwebsec/getting-started.rst

 * `Using Content Security Policy to Prevent Cross-Site Scripting (XSS) <http://blog.sendsafely.com/post/42277333593/using-content-security-policy-to-prevent-cross-site>`_
 * `Retrofitting Code for Content Security Policy <http://blog.sendsafely.com/post/50303516209/retrofitting-code-for-content-security-policy>`_

-See [[Configuring Content Security Policy]] to learn how to enable CSP, this is where the real job starts.
+See :doc:`Configuring-csp` to learn how to enable CSP, this is where the real job starts.
 Good luck! :)

-Note also that security headers can be enabled through MVC attributes, refer to [[NWebsec.Mvc]] for details.
+Note also that security headers can be enabled through MVC attributes, refer to :doc:`NWebsec.Mvc` for details.